Our Expert Tutors Can Help With Difficult Assignments.

 V. Reaganomics

-A. President Reagan attempted to eliminate the causes of stagflation by instituting supply-side economic policies.
+A. President Reagan attempted to eliminate the causes of stagflation

 B. These were the key ingredients of President Reagan's economic policy.